Newcastle director Dan Ashworth likely to join Manchester United in Sir Jim Ratcliffe's shake-up - Paper Talk

 Liverpool and Arsenal have been placed on red alert following comments made by Brazilian midfielder Andre Trindade.

+Manchester United's Dan Gore is reportedly attracting interest from Championship outfit Preston ahead of the January transfer window.

+Liverpool's hopes of landing Lucas Beraldo in January have taken a painful hit, with Paris Saint-Germain reportedly closing in on the Brazilian.

-Lewis Hamilton was reportedly the only one of the ten highest-paid F1 drivers not to receive a bonus for his performances in 2023.
+Lewis Hamilton was reportedly the only one of the 10 highest-paid F1 drivers not to receive a bonus for his performances in 2023.

 Emma Raducanu has been advised by Tim Henman to drop down into Challenger events to kickstart her career.